 Active-assistive exercise: This type is for people who can move their muscles with a little help or who can move their joints but feel pain when they do.
 People move their limbs themselves, but a therapist helps them do so, by hand or with bands or other equipment.

-Active-assistive and passive range-of-motion exercises are done very gently to avoid injury, although some discomfort may be unavoidable.
+Active-assistive and passive range-of-motion exercises are done gently to avoid injury, although some discomfort may be unavoidable.

 To increase range of motion, the therapist must move an affected joint beyond the point of pain, but the movement should not cause residual pain (pain that continues once the movement is stopped).
 Sustained moderate stretching is more effective than momentary forceful stretching.